shopware/docs/products/extensions/search/field-config.md

 # Field Configuration

-With the [relevance](relevance.md), the enterprise search offers the possibilities to customize the searched fields.
+With the [relevance](relevance.md), the Advanced Search offers the possibilities to customize the searched fields.

-Here, we want to give you brief information about the internal usage of the different Elasticsearch functionalities, which are used for the full text search of the enterprise search.
+Here, we want to give you brief information about the internal usage of the different Elasticsearch functionalities, which are used for the full text search of the Advanced Search.

 ## Filter

-The Enterprise Search adds some additional filters, which will be used by the [analyzer](field-config.md#analyzer).
+The Advanced Search adds some additional filters, which will be used by the [analyzer](field-config.md#analyzer).

 1. **Numeric-Char-Filter \(`sesNumericCharFilter`\)**